p7u/p7u.github.io/_posts/2015-11-15-scala-covariance.md

 {% endhighlight %}

-As stated [earlier](correct link here), traits in Scala are a way to define types.
+As stated [earlier]({% post_url 2015-11-01-scala-types-invariance %}), traits in
+Scala are a way to define types.

-Since there can be many types of events it would make sense to declare separate event sources for each type.
+Since there can be many categories of events it would make sense to create separate event sources for each type.
 An event source will inherit from a generic trait, `Source`, that is parameterized.
 Also, design decisions have led to making the type parameter covariant.
 A covariant type parameter is created by marking the parametrized type with `+`.

 {% highlight scala %}